 Emotional CPR: Catch Pause Repair

-Cultivating Mental Health Daily: Wellness Speech
+Cultivating Mental Health Daily: School Board Speech

-https://youtu.be/I08EUaQ8g9Y Mental Wellness Education This month I had the opportunity to give a speech on cultivating mental health daily to 700 people at the Greater Essex County District School Board in Windsor, Ontario, Canada.
-Audience Members The audience was comprised of education support staff and front line workers, including Education Assistants, Child and Youth Care...
+Mental Wellness Education This month I had the opportunity to give a speech on cultivating mental health daily to 700 people at the Greater Essex County District School Board in Windsor, Ontario, Canada. https://youtu.be/I08EUaQ8g9Y Audience Members The audience was comprised of education support staff and front line workers, including Education Assistants, Child and Youth Care...
 Continue Reading →

 What advice would you give your younger self?